ripple/opensource.ripple.com/docs/xls-94-dynamic-mpts/reference.md

 - `lsmfMPTCanMutateTransferFee`: must be enabled at creation of the MPT issuance to allow any modification of the `TransferFee` field.

 {% admonition type="info" name="Note" %}
-If the MPT's transfer fee and **Can Transfer** flag are both mutable, you can enable **Can Transfer** first, then modify the transfer fee.
+If the MPT's transfer fee and **Can Transfer** flag are both mutable, you can enable **Can Transfer** first, then modify the transfer fee in a second transaction.
 {% /admonition %}

 The following table describes how setting a zero or non-zero transfer fee through the `MPTokenIssuanceSet` transaction behaves, based on the existing state of the `MPTokenIssuance` object on-ledger.
 The first two columns represent the ledger state (`lsfMPTCanTransfer` and `lsmfMPTCanMutateTransferFee`), while the third column represents the `TransferFee` value being set in the transaction.